 Do cats bond with all their owners or do they bond with just a single person?
 What does cat bonding look like, and how do you spot cat bonding issues?
-Let’s get the facts, and find out How To Bond With Your Cat in the best possible way.
+We’re going to bring you the answer to these questions and more, and show you how to bond with your cat in the best possible way.

 - 81% of cat owners let their cats sleep on the bed